 Before you even start to pack away your winter warmers, define your needs.
 Now is the time to take stock of what you have and be clear about what you need.
 Here are some questions to ask yourself to help define your needs:

 How often do I change my linen sets according to the temperature and seasonal change?
 Ie. Do I have a different set of linen for every season?
 Do I have a different set for hot and cold only?

-Determine how many sheet and quilt cover sets you need per bedroom.
+Determine how many sheets and quilt cover sets you will need per bedroom.

-Ie. If I use two sets of bed linen during summer months and a different two sets during the winter months, than I will need four sets of bed linen yearly.
+Ie. If I use two sets of bed linen during summer months and a different two sets during the winter months, then I will need four sets of bed linen yearly.